tracey-fans/plugin.video.censoredtv/README.md

 A Kodi plugin for viewing CENSORED.TV content

 The current version (v1.0.1) can only view content by AIU (Devon Tracey).
 Other creators will be added soon.
 This has been tested on Leia (v18.9).
 It should work on other versions of Kodi also.

+This is an unofficial plugin and is not associated with Censored.TV in any way.

 ## How to use: